Diarrhea

 4. Colloidal Silver

-If you are dealing with diarrhea from food poisoning or an infection, colloidal silver is a great option.
+Colloidal silver is a great option if you are dealing with diarrhea from food poisoning or an infection.

 Colloidal silver is a natural remedy used for centuries for its antimicrobial properties.
-While it has not been extensively studied for the treatment of diarrhea specifically, it has been found to be effective against a wide range of harmful bacteria, viruses, and fungi.
+While it has not been extensively studied for treating diarrhea specifically, it is effective against a wide range of harmful bacteria, viruses, and fungi.
 Colloidal silver works by interfering with the enzymes these microorganisms use to metabolize oxygen, effectively suffocating them.
 This makes it a potential remedy for diarrhea caused by harmful bacteria or other microorganisms.
-Colloidal silver is best taken on an empty stomach.

 North American Remedies for Diarrhea